-Does the staff member know where the location of the keys are kept and know how to access the medical room?
-Yes / No know now to access the medical room: Did the staff member wash their hands before starting to administer Yes / No medication?
+Does the staff member know where the location of the keys are kept and Yes / No know how to access the medical room?
+Did the staff member wash their hands before starting to administer Yes / No medication?
 Did the staff member check the written records before administering Yes / No medication? (to make sure no-one else has already administered their medication) Did the staff member check the name on the label on the container before Yes / No administering medication?
 Did the staff member check that the student is the student named on the Yes / No container?
 Did the staff member ask the student if they want their medication?
 Yes / No Did the staff member double check they are administering the correct Yes / No dose of medication for that student?
-Did the staff member use the appropriate measure for any dose of liquid (If applicable) medication? (if applicable) Vac. / Na Yes / No Did the staff member offer the student a drink before taking the Yes / No medication?
+Did the staff member use the appropriate measure for any dose of liquid (If applicable) medication? (if applicable) Yes / No , Did the staff member offer the student a drink before taking the Yes / No medication?
 Did the staff member ask if the student was OK and did they require Yes / No anything else before they left the room?
 Did the staff member complete the written records immediately after the Yes / No medication was administered?